weizh888/DataAnalysisBioMechanicsLab/README.md

-# Data Analysis Softwares for Nano-Biomechanics Lab, Lehigh University (MATLAB 2012 and older)
+# Data Analysis Softwares for Nano-Biomechanics Lab
+# Lehigh University (use MATLAB 2012 and newer versions)
 ## Optical Tweezers
 Preprocess the data, following the steps:
 1. Distance correction, based on pulling speed.